MoriKermani/git-cheat-sheet/README.md

 advance, help me to expand it, or you can just use it for learn and review. enjoy :)

-## The commands that should know to use git
+## The commands those should know to use git
 - `git init` (initial git repository in .git).
 - `git clone` (clone a repository into a new directory).
-- `git add` (to add the local changes to your stage).
+- `git add` (to staging the local changes).
 - `git commit` (to store content permanetly in remote).
 - `git status` (summary of the situation).
-- `git push` (to send the changes to remote of repo. for first time push in new branches, you should use `git push -u origin branch-name`).
+- `git push` (to send the changes to remote of repo.
+I suggest using this `git push origin branch-name`).
 - `git log` (history of commits. my suggest is `git log --all --graph --decorate --oneline --date-order` to see history).
-- `git branch` (create, show, and delete the branch. use `git push -d origin branch` to delete branch from remote repo).
+- `git branch` (create, show, and delete the branch. use `git push -d origin branch-name` to delete branch-name from remote repo).
 - `git switch` (switch between branches).
 - `git checkout` (switch branches or restore working tree files).
 - `git merge` (to merge a branch to this branch that you are in it. also you can see